POSITION IDENTIFICATION

 GENERAL FUNCTION

 The Assistant Director, Career Center - Operations serves as the point of contact for the Career Center’s interactions with the College of Business administrators, faculty, staff, and students and coordinates career services provided to the College of Business.
-The Assistant Director, Career Center - Operations is based in and oversees operations of the Career Center’s satellite location in the College of Business and coordinates front office operations at both Career Center locations (main and satellite offices).
+The Assistant Director, Career Center - Operations is based in and oversees the operations of the Career Center’s satellite location in the College of Business and coordinates front office operations at both Career Center locations (main and satellite offices).
 The Assistant Director, Career Center - Operations manages the Student Career Ambassador program which provides resume and cover letter reviews and administers the career document workflow within Handshake, the career management platform.
-The Assistant Director, Career Center - Operations directly provides career development assistance to students and alumni by advising students on various aspects of entering the world of work, including employment options, developing desirable professional qualifications, job search strategies, writing resumes, and developing interviewing skills.
+The Assistant Director, Career Center - Operations directly provides career development assistance to students and alumni regarding job search strategies, employment options, resume development, and interviewing skills improvement.
 The Assistant Director, Career Center - Operations presents outreach programming and workshops to students in classroom settings, student organizations, residence halls, summer orientation, etc.

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Experience: Two years experience in career services, academic advising, or other student service areas at the college/university level is required.
-At least one year supervisory experience is required.
+Experience: Two years of experience in career services, academic advising, or other student service areas at the college/university level is required.
+At least one year of experience supervising professional employees is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES